Adamnite/A1/README.md

 - LLVM 14
 - Clang 14

-Since A1 is compiled down to WASM, we need WASM sysroot as well as WASM runtime library.
-We recommend using [WASI-SDK](https://github.com/WebAssembly/wasi-sdk) but any other toolchain will work too.
+Since A1 is compiled down to WASM, we need a WASM sysroot as well as a WASM runtime library.
+We recommend using [WASI-SDK](https://github.com/WebAssembly/wasi-sdk), but any other toolchain should work as well.

-Run following commands in order to get both sysroot and runtime library:
+Run following commands in order to get both sysroot and the runtime library:

 ```sh
 $ # WASI sysroot